Ammar Belhimer

-Ammar Belhimer (in عمار بلحيمر) (born 4 May 1955 in El Aouana, Jijel Province) is an Algerian public law teacher and journalist, who became Minister of Communication and spokesperson for the first Djerad government on 4 January 2020. then from the first Benabderrahmane government from January 4, 2020 to November 11, 2021.
+Ammar Belhimer (in عمار بلحيمر) (born 4 May 1955 in El Aouana, Jijel Province) is an Algerian public law teacher and journalist, who had served as Minister of Communication and spokesperson in the first Djerad government since 4 January 2020, and then in the first Benabderrahmane government from January 4, 2020 until November 11, 2021.

 He is the founder of four newspapers, and has experience as a reporter and columnist.

 Biography

 After a degree in public law at the University of Algiers in 1978, Ammar Belhimer continued his studies at the Paris Descartes University, where after a DEA obtained in 1984 he became a Doctor of Law in December 1997, with a thesis entitled "Political and legal analysis of Algerian external debt management strategies from 1986 to the present day".

 Journalism

-From 1975 to 1990, Belhimer was a journalist with the State daily El Moudjahid and one of the activists of the Movement of Algerian Journalists (1988-1990).
+From 1975 to 1990, Belhimer was a journalist with the State daily El Moudjahid and one of the activists of the Movement of Algerian Journalists (1988–1990).
 In 1980, he was banned from activity for six months by the second Abdelghani government for having written an article reporting the sentencing of an army captain to a prison term for corruption.

 After the Hamrouche law of 1990 authorized the creation of a private press, he successively founded several newspapers: